Midlothian High School (Virginia): History

 The original Midlothian High School was located on Route 60 (Midlothian Turnpike) in the village of Midlothian 14.1 miles west of Richmond, Virginia.
 The high school became accredited in 1924, graduating 3 students that year.
 A new high school located at 401 Charter Colony Parkway opened for the 1984–85 school year, leaving the original Midlothian High School to become Midlothian Middle School.

 Academics

 Midlothian High School offers, Advanced Placement (AP) courses, Dual Enrollment (DE) courses from Brightpoint Community College, and International Baccalaureate (IB) courses to its students.

 The International Baccalaureate (IB) Program has been a specialty center at Midlothian High School since 2001.
 This program is one of the fourteen specialty centers in Chesterfield County.
 If accepted into the program, students are placed in honors/AP classes during their freshman and sophomore years in preparation for the more rigorous IB classes they will take in their junior and senior years.

-IB Courses Offered: IB Math Applications and Interpretation 1 and 2, IB History of the Americas, IB Government/Twentieth Century Topics, IB English Language and Literature 11 and 12, IB Biology 1 and 2, IB Spanish, French, Latin, Theory of Knowledge, IB Psychology, IB Business Management, IB Sports, Exercise, and Health Science, IB Visual Arts, IB Theatre, and IB Music.
+IB Courses Offered: IB English language, IB English Literature, IB Spanish 1 & 2, IB French 1 & 2, IB Latin 1 & 2, IB History of the Americas, IB Government/Twentieth Century Topics, IB Biology 1 & 2, IB Physics 1 & 2, IB Math: Applications and Interpretation 1 & 2, IB Math: Analysis and Approaches 1 & 2, Theory of Knowledge 1 & 2, IB Psychology, IB Business Management, IB Sports Exercise and Health Science, IB Visual Arts, IB Theatre 1 & 2, and IB Music Theory 1 & 2.